maestun/alis/README.md

 ## Build and run

-Tested on macOS and Ubuntu.
+Tested on macOS, Ubuntu and Windows.

 Install the following packages on your system: